Are you having problems with overwhelming carb cravings? If so, here are 10 ways to help you break your processed carb addiction.

 Don’t Eat for Happiness

 Have you ever asked yourself why you want to eat processed carbs?
 Is it because you’re happy?
 Depressed?
 It’s no secret that processed foods are comfort foods.
-You are going to need to find other ways to make yourself happy other than eating.
+If you are ever going to break your carb addiction, you are going to need to find other ways to make yourself happy other than eating.
 Be happy – then eat.
 Don’t eat to be happy.

 Have a Cheat Meal